vrojasosorio/CC5325-Competitive-Hacking-Workshop/README.md

 ## Credits

-All these challenges were created by the Teaching Team during the fall semester 2022 (7th Semester)
+All these challenges were created by the Teaching Team during the fall semester 2022 (7th Semester).

+You can see them originally in the official notes of the course: https://tallerdehacking.dcc.uchile.cl/tareas/2022/

 Instructors: